 While it is spelled three different ways, filo, fillo, and phyllo, it is a super flaky and buttery dough, usually used for croissants, baklava, and other pastries.
 I have a Gluten Free Phyllo Dough Recipe that I developed over two years ago, but it is a simple version of this laborious recipe.
-While it was fine for a quick, flaky crust, it was more like a pie crust.
+While it was fine for a quick, flaky crust, it is more like a pie crust.
 It actually makes a wonderful pie crust.
 However, with all of the requests for a real gluten free phyllo dough, recipe I have received over the last couple of years, I thought it was time to create one.
 We’ll never be able to duplicate the true phyllo dough made with gluten, but this gluten free version of the dough Julia Childs created for her croissant recipe.
 I used this gluten free phyllo dough to make Flaky Gluten Free Croissants.
 You can get it to crisp morelike phyllo dough by baking it in a container that is more open on the sides, rather than up against a baking dish edge. and omitting the yeast Baking for extended periods also creates a flakier, crispier dough.

 I started with half a recipe of Julia Child’s Phyllo Croissant Dough, using my gluten free all purpose flour blend which calls for superfine rice flour, added additional milk and yeast, and rolled the dough thinner.